MEPC-OPPC/MEPC-OPPC_dataset/README.md

 The sensor setup used for the simulations is the following:

-   + 2 HESAI XT32M2X 32-Channel Medium-Range Mechanical LiDAR (top- and front-mounted high-resolution LiDAR)
+   + 2 HESAI XT32M2X 32-Channel Medium-Range Mechanical LiDAR (top- and front-mounted on human)

 ## Visualizing The Data